 The support of identification of traffic for non-3GPP devices connecting behind a 5G-RG is specified in TS 23.316 [84].

 The Non-3GPP Device Identifier is unique within the scope of the UE's SUPI.

+NOTE X: How the operator could optionally restrict the maximum number of simultaneously active Non-3GPP Device Identifiers is left up to implementation.